Teachings of the Báb: Philosophical elucidation

 In his later writings the Báb described the divine or eternal essence to be unknowable, indescribable and inaccessible.
 The Báb compared the divine to the sun which remains single, although it appears under different names and forms in the persons, prophets, whom it is in manifested in.
-Some of these teachings exhibit features common to earlier Shite sects such as the Ismailis and the Hurufis.
+Some of these teachings exhibit features common to earlier Shiite sects such as the Ismailis and the Hurufis.
 However, his teaching on the need for successive "prophetic cycles" is completely an original conception.
 He also reinterpreted Shí'í eschatological terms, such as "resurrection", "Judgment Day", and "paradise" and "hell".
 He stated that "Resurrection" means the appearance of a new revelation, and that "raising of the dead" refers to the spiritual awakening of those who have stepped away from true religion.
 He further stated that "Judgment Day" alludes to the time a new Manifestation of God comes, and his acceptance or rejection by the Earth's inhabitants.
 Thus the Báb taught that with his revelation the end times had come and the age of resurrection had started, and that the end-times were symbolic as the end of the past prophetic cycle.
 Traditional Shí'í millenarian beliefs were reinterpreted so radically that few of the popular traditional expectations were left.
 Another constant theme in his works, especially in the Persian Bayán, is that of He whom God shall make manifest: a messianic figure who would come after him.
 Bábís were exhorted to leave a chair for him at all gatherings and constantly to be prepared to accept him.